aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 **Style guide** | We use `eslint` to keep our code consistent in terms of style and reducing defects.
 **Test coverage** | We use [Jest](https://jestjs.io/) to test our code and [Codecov](https://codecov.io/) to report test coverage.
 We aim to have 100% test coverage in our unit tests.
 **Git commits** | We follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 These are not enforced as we squash and merge PRs, but PR titles are enforced during CI.
-**Documentation** | API reference docs are generated from docstrings which should have Examples section to allow developers to have what they need within their own IDE.
+**Documentation** | API reference docs are generated from docstrings which should have an Examples section to allow developers to have what they need within their own IDE.
 Documentation website covers the wider usage, tips, and strives to be concise.

 ## Licensing